How to pick the perfect domain name for your online business

 Make sure that it doesn’t happen to you by setting up auto-renewal for your domain name.

-When buying your domain name, do your due dilligance to make sure it’s not in use or trademarked by another company.
+When buying your domain name, do your due dilligance to make sure it’s not in use or trademarked.

 In a Facebook group I’m in, I recently saw a post from a distraught entrepreneur.